tensorlakeai/indexify/README.md

 ### 💡 Use Cases

-**Indexify** is a versatile data processing framework for all kinds of use-cases, including:
+**Indexify** is a versatile data processing framework for all kinds of use cases, including:

 * [Scraping and Summarizing Websites](examples/website_audio_summary/)
 * [Extracting and Indexing PDF Documents](examples/pdf_document_extraction/)